john-liu2/batch_img/README.md

   Rotate image file(s)

 Options:
-  -d, --degree INTEGER RANGE  Rotate image file(s) to the degree clock-wise.
-0
+  -a, --angle INTEGER RANGE  Rotate image file(s) to the clockwise angle.
+0 -
-                              - no rotate  [default: 0; x>=0]
+                             no rotate  [default: 0; x>=0]
+  -o, --output TEXT          Output file path.
+If skipped, use the current dir
+                             path  [default: ""]
   --help                     Show this message and exit.
 ```